charles7668/VNGT/README.md

 Run the `build.bat` file to build the project.

-The build result will be in the `bin\publish` directory.
+The build result will be in the `bin` directory.